zenywallet/caprese/README.md

     nimble install https://github.com/zenywallet/caprese

 It will take quite a while, so make some coffee.
 The Caprese body is located *~/.nimble/pkgs/caprese-0.1.0/* when installed.
 The version number may change, though.
+If you can't find it, try looking for *~/.nimble/pkgs2*.

 In some directory, create *server.nim* file with the following code.